pangrus/Playing_ATtiny/README.md

 # Playing ATtiny
-Sound generation using the ATtiny85 MCU
+Sound generation using the ATtiny85 MCU.

 This sketches are used for the "Make noise with ATtiny" workshop